This set of Rocket Propulsion Question Bank focuses on “Engine Controls”.

 9. Which of the following pressurization systems take more time to start for similar engines?

 d) Start time is independent of such systems

-Explanation: For same kind of rocket engine, turbopump system will require more time to start.
-This is because of an additional time delay involved in such systems for starting the gas generator or preburner and for bringing the turbopumps up to a speed.
+Explanation: For the same kind of rocket engine, turbopump system will require more time to start.
+This is because of an additional time delay involved in such systems for starting the gas generator or preburner and for bringing the turbopumps up to speed.